 I'm the author of If Wishes Were Horses, a Memoir of Equine Obsession (2012), and The Age of the Horse, which was published by Atlantic Books in the UK in October 2016 and will be published by Grove Atlantic in the US in May 2017.
 Hara Shobo in Tokyo are currently preparing a Japanese translation, which is incredibly exciting.
 I began researching horse history late in 2004 after I left ER magazine, and my blog is a repository for the equestrian curios and news stories I've found along the way.

-I've written for the New York Times Opinionator blogs, Spiegel Online, the Guardian, The Atlantic, Times, Telegraph, Literary Review, Freitag, Eve, New Woman and the New Statesman among others.
+I've written for the New York Times Opinionator blogs, Spiegel Online, the Guardian, The Atlantic, Literary Hub, Times, Telegraph, Literary Review, Freitag, Eve, New Woman and the New Statesman among others.
 I'm a member of the Equine Research Network.

 In 2016 I won the Sophie Coe Prize for an essay on food history called “'Horsemeat is Certainly Delicious': Anxiety, Xenophobia and Rationalism at a Nineteenth-Century American Hippophagic Banquet."
 This essay is a chapter in the collection Equine Cultures: Horses, Human Society, and the Discourse of Modernity, 1700–Present, edited by Kristen Guest and Monica Mattfeld.
 It will be published by the University of Chicago Press.

 I've also contributed a chapter on the new equestrian scene in China to Equestrian Cultures in Global and Local Arenas, edited by Miriam Adelman and Kirrilly Thompson (Springer).
 It's called "The importation and disruption of the new Chinese equestrian landscape".

 Here are links to some of the work I've done that's available online: